 A special thanks to the over 300 professional volunteers who make the Healthy Athletes events possible each year.
 Volunteers include dentists, dental hygienists, optometrists, opticians, audiologists, physical therapists, podiatrists, physicians, nurses, physical therapy assistants, pharmacists, health educators, students and nutritionists from all over the state.

 Are you a health care professional?
 Consider becoming a Healthy Athletes program volunteer.
 It’s fun and can be life-changing.
-Contact Melissa Schoenbrodt, Director of Health Programs, for more information.
+For volunteer opportunities contact Melissa Schoenbrodt, Director of Health Programs, for more information.